yihui/yihui.org/content/en-vitae.md

 ## Education Background

 - 2009 ~ 2013, PhD in Statistics, Department of Statistics, Iowa State University
-- 2006 ~ 2009, Master of Statistics, School of Statistics, Renmin University of China
+- 2006 ~ 2009, Master of Economics, School of Statistics, Renmin University of China
 - 2002 ~ 2006, Bachelor of Economics, School of Statistics, Renmin University of China

 ## Honors & Awards